Domain size asymptotics for Markov logic networks: Markov logic networks versus the uniform distribution

-This together with (\ref{concergence of phi another time}) implies that, for some $d > 0$ and all sufficiently large $n$, $\big|\mbY_n^{f(n)}(\varphi)\big| \Big/ \big|\mbW_n\big| \leq 2^{-dn}$. $\square$
+This together with (\ref{convergence of phi another time}) implies that, for some $d > 0$ and all sufficiently large $n$, $\big|\mbY_n^{f_w(n)}(\varphi)\big| \Big/ \big|\mbW_n\big| \leq 2^{-dn}$. $\square$

-The next lemma gives a kind of ``normal form'' for quantifier-free MLNs which will be used to prove the main results of the next section.
-I believe that it will can also be useful for proving future results about quantifier-free MLNs.
+We now start working towards finding a kind of ``normal form'' for quantifier-free MLNs which will be used to prove the main results of the next section.
+It may also be useful for proving future results about quantifier-free MLNs.

+It is straightforward to verify that, indeed, $\mbbP_n^{\mbbM'} = \mbbP_n^\mbbM$ for all $n \in \mbbN^+$. {\em For the rest of this section we suppose that we have fixed some (linear) order on the countably infinite set of all (logical object) variables.}